 I am interested in the way that species interactions change along a range of environmental gradients, including altitude, latitude, and athropogenic habitat degradation and the potential implications of these changes for rates of ecosystem processes.
-I work with a range of arthropod groups and habitats, although with a particular focus on rain forest ants.
 My work is funded by the Czech Science Foundation, the European Research Council, the Australian Research Council, and the South East Asian Rainforest Research Partnership.

 Dan is working on a project focusing on the effects of habitat degradation on the Crematogaster-Macaranga ant-plant mutualism and on the effect of this mutualism on the environment.
 His is mainly involved with investigating dispersal limits of the species involved, which may have profound effects on abilities of partner to persist in the system.
 He previously worked on a related topic of butterfly (meta)populations.
 This work is funded by the Czech Science Foundation.

 Asmah is interested in insect ecology, in particular in the way that species are affected by disturbance of forest and expansion of agriculture.
 Currently, she focuses on studying impacts of forest fragmentation, land-use change and El Nino on ant communities in tropical rainforest.
 The work funded by the Czech Science Foundation and the South East Asia Rainforest Research Partnership, SEARRP.

 Shafia obtained her masters degree from Northern Arizona University with research concerning the association between invasive tree species and native insect species.
 She also previously worked in several ecological projects in Indonesia such as the occupancy of the Javan warty pig in collaboration with Chester Zoo, and human-wildlife conflict working with with the Komodo Survival Program.
 Her PhD focuses on Reverse Janzen Connell effects involving ant and trees in rainforest in Papua New Guinea.